prabs3257/odk-collect-extension/INITIAL-SETUP.md

     ```
 * Next you need to create the `settings.json`. create this file inside the sample/src/main/res/raw.
 Use [this](https://docs.getodk.org/collect-import-export/#list-of-keys-for-all-settings) to create this file.

 * For the `server-url`.
+Follow these instructions:

-    open your server -> create a project -> create a user
-create a form inside the project and go to form access tab
+    * open your server -> create a project -> create a user create a form inside the project
-check the checkbox on your created user
+    * go to form access tab check the checkbox on your created user
-go to user access tab, you'll see that there is a generate QR code option
-you need to scan this QR on odk collect app (available on playstore)
+    * go to user access tab, you'll see that there is a generate QR code option you need to scan this QR on odk collect app (available on playstore) once you scan this QR you'll setup a project on odk collect app.
-once you scan this QR you'll setup a project on odk collect app.
-Go to settings and then project management.
+    * Go to settings and then project management.
 You'll see a server url there
-copy that url and paste it in your settings file.
+    * copy that url and paste it in your settings file.
 Url should look something like this https://192.169.29.147:443/v1/key/jP5eczJBZq08ECf9OKoNJGwjx55wBa3cpHkJ0r5dPQYEXcXM8uzBOTi38E9NPX$t/projects/2. <br>
 Instead of 192.169.29.147 it should be your local machine's IP

 Now you need to add the CA you previously created to your android emulator so that the device knows its a trusted CA.